ankita2002/College-Python-codes/README.md

 <h3> Experiment 3 - Palindrome </h3>
 Python Program to accept a string and check whether it is a palindrome or not

+<h3> Experiment 3 - Count Characters </h3>
+Program to Count Number of Vowels, consonants, digits and special characters in a String